Table of Contents

 - Break/Lunch Detentions: pupils must be given the opportunity to collect and eat their break or lunch meals/snacks.

-- Detentions after 2:55 p.m. up to 1 hour may be held on any evening subject to 24 hours written notice which is given to pupils, and it is their responsibility to inform parents that they will be late home.
+- Detentions after 2:55 p.m. up to 1 hour may be held on any evening subject to 24 hours written notice which is emailed to parents and pupils.

-- School detention organised by senior staff is held weekly for one hour after school, normally on Thursdays, subject to 24 hours written notice which is given to pupils, and it is their responsibility to inform parents that they will be late home.
+- School detention organised by senior staff is held weekly for one hour after school, normally on Thursdays, subject to 24 hours written notice which is emailed to pupils and parents.

 No member of staff administers or supervises medication.
 Any pupil who needs to bring medicines or analgesics to school must report to their Year Tutor providing a written explanation from their parents.
 The medicine or analgesics for that day only must be in an appropriate container as issued by the dispensing pharmacist and clearly labelled with the name of the medication and the pupil’s name and form.
 Whilst all staff receive regular Epi-Pen training teachers are encouraged to contact the designated first-aiders if they feel such action is appropriate.